VoGur/FunProjects/Behavioral/Readme.md

-Veriety of questions I had to answer at some point in time.
+Variety of questions I had to answer at some point in time.